phil21797/sensor-planning-sim/sim_world/README.md

 ## Description

 The random 3D outdoor environment simulator is designed to provide near photo-realistic imagery (see screenshots below) for training algorithms that rely on visual perception (computer vision) algorithms.
 Thus, almost all objects in the simulation are texture-mapped with real photos of those objects and are modeled in a way that preserves the photo-realism of the rendered scenes.
 High-definition semantic labels and depth imagery is also available.
 The randomness of the environment provides an unlimited number of environments to train or test in.
 This is essential for reinforcement learning algorithms.
-However, if desired, random environment generation can be turned off (via the *rand_seed* and other parameters) and the same environment can be used for all experiments .
+However, if desired, random environment generation can be turned off (via the *rand_seed* and other parameters) and the same environment can be used for all experiments.

 The simulator creates environments using a combination of 3D and 2D objects.
 Objects that must be stationary to produce convincing renderings of a scene, such as buildings, street signs, fences, and free-standing walls, are inserted into environemnts as 3D objects.
 All other objects, such as people and plants, whose orientations are less important, are inserted as 2D planar surfaces.
 To eliminate foreshortening of these 2D planar objects, they are always rotated about their vertical axes to face the camera.